sibihaseb/TalantStars/replit.md

 ## Overview

 Talents & Stars is a comprehensive AI-powered entertainment industry platform that connects talent (actors, musicians, voice artists, models) with producers, managers, and casting directors.
-The platform features dynamic user profiles, media management, real-time messaging, job posting, AI-enhanced profile optimization, and advanced enterprise features including Stripe monetization, WebSocket real-time communication, and comprehensive admin controls.
+The platform features dynamic user profiles, media management, real-time messaging, job posting (called "gigs" in user-facing interface), AI-enhanced profile optimization, and advanced enterprise features including Stripe monetization, WebSocket real-time communication, and comprehensive admin controls.

+## Platform Terminology

+**Gigs vs Jobs**: These terms refer to the same entity in the system
+- "Post a Gig" - User-facing button on landing page
+- "Jobs" - Technical term used in database, API endpoints, and admin dashboard
+- Both create entries in the `jobs` database table with comprehensive entertainment industry fields

 ## User Preferences